 Generally referring to the meat from deer, venison gained more widespread acceptance among American diners with the rise of commercial ranching.
 Pasture-raised venison does not have the "gaminess" often associated with hunted deer, and it has found its way onto restaurant menus across the country, raising awareness of its culinary appeal.
 With short, thin muscle fibers, deer meat stays firm but reasonably tender, with a smooth texture.

 How to Cook Venison

-Venison is quite lean, so avoid overcooking it or you'll have a dried out piece of meat.
-The grill is the perfect place to cook venison because of the high, intense heat that allows for quick cooking times.
-Because of the low-fat content, venison can stick to your grill so brush it lightly with oil before it hits the hot cooking grate.
+Venison is quite lean, so avoid overcooking it, or you'll have a dried out piece of meat.
+The grill is the perfect place to cook venison steaks because the intense heat allows for quick cooking times.
+Because of the low-fat content, venison can stick to the grill, so brush the steaks lightly with oil before you set them on the hot cooking grate.
 While you can marinate venison steaks ahead of time, they don't need much in the way of extra flavor.
 But a light oil-based marinade does provide a little moisture boost before cooking.
 Venison steaks taste best cooked to medium-rare, or not more than 145 degrees F. You also could use the slow cooker as in this venison steak recipe and this crock pot moose roast recipe.

 Low and slow works perfectly with venison roasts, but you need to compensate for the lack of fat.
 Wrapping a roast in bacon adds both a moisture barrier and flavor.
 Venison roasts also make great jerky.

 Ground venison tastes great as hamburgers, but watch the cooking time.
 Most people haven't seen a medium-rare beef burger in decades, and you don't want to overcook venison because you'll end up with a crunchy char-burger.
 It's not uncommon to mix some ground pork with ground venison to boost the fat content; you could also add some chopped thick-cut bacon to the mix before you shape the patties.